 Sonoma Mountain is one of the most prominent landforms in the North San Francisco Bay Region of California. it lies approximately 50 miles due north of San Francisco, in southern Sonoma County, roughly equidistant from the cities of Santa Rosa (to the north), Rohnert Park and Cotati (to the northwest), Petaluma (to the southwest) and Sonoma (to the east).

-Actually, it should be called the Sonoma Mountains, a 25-mile long ridge bordered on the east by Sonoma Valley, on the west by the Petaluma River Valley and the Cotati/SanTta Rosa Plain and on the south by San Pablo Bay.
-The north-south oriented ridge is only about nine miles wide on its east/west axis.
+Actually, it should be called the Sonoma Mountains, a 25-mile long ridge bordered on the east by Sonoma Valley, on the west by the Petaluma River Valley and the Cotati/Santa Rosa Plain and on the south by San Pablo Bay.
+The north/south-oriented ridge is only about nine miles wide on its east/west axis.

-Sonoma Mountain contains an accumulation of relatively recent (four to nine million year-old) sedimentary and volcanic rocks, typically characterized by vast exposures of the Jurassic-cretaceous Franciscan Complex.
+Sonoma Mountain contains an accumulation of relatively recent (four to nine million years old) sedimentary and volcanic rocks, typically characterized by vast exposures of the Jurassic-Cretaceous Franciscan Complex.